CONTACT HOURS: 25.00

 Spirituality, religion, and culture play an important role in health and healing.
 Health care systems and health care professionals must recognize and understand a variety of spiritual and religious values, beliefs, and practices and their impact on health and healing.
 To meet the needs of a spiritually and culturally diverse client population, today’s health care system is evolving in its approach.

-The spiritual rituals of prayer, meditation, guided imagery, gratitude, spending time in nature, and art can all help people connect to their inner being, to others, and to a divine spirit or higher power.
+The spiritual rituals of prayer, meditation, guided imagery, gratitude, spending time in nature, dancing, storytelling, and art can all help people connect to their inner being, to others, and to a divine spirit or Sacred Source.
 A part of spiritual and cultural traditions, rituals help to provide awareness, meaning, intention, and purpose in life.
-This course will explore these healing spiritual rituals.

 Religion and spirituality are distinct yet related concepts.
 An individual’s spirituality, religious beliefs, and religious practices can all have a profound effect on his or her health.
-This course explores the relationships between spirituality, religion, and health, examines the major spiritual elements and rituals of Buddhism, Hinduism, Islam, Judaism, and Christianity and discusses the role of health care providers in supporting their clients’ spiritual and religious beliefs.
+The major spiritual elements and rituals of Buddhism, Hinduism, Islam, Judaism, and Christianity are explored.
+The benefits of religion on specific health practices are examined, and the role of healthcare providers in supporting their clients’ spiritual and religious beliefs is discussed.

-Health care professionals and spiritual care providers face many challenges in becoming prepared to administer holistic, respectful, culturally, and spiritually competent care for their patients and clients.
-This course introduces the health care professional to the relationship between spirituality, culture, and health, discusses major health belief and health care systems and examines spiritual and health care practices of the major ethnic groups in the United States.
+Healthcare professionals and spiritual care providers face many challenges in becoming prepared to administer holistic, respectful, and culturally and spiritually competent care for their patients and clients.
+Understanding the relationship between spirituality, culture, and health is a vital part of providing spiritually competent care.

 The therapeutic interventions of music, art, dance, humor, and animal-assisted therapy can be integrated into mainstream medicine and should be considered as complements, not replacements for, mainstream medical treatments.
-The National Center for Complementary and Alternative Medicine (NCCAM) is evaluating these therapeutic interventions and research is demonstrating that they are not only safe but effective as well.
-This course provides an overview of these mind-body-spirit healing interventions and discusses their therapeutic uses and benefits.
+The National Center for Complementary and Integrative Health (NCCIH) is evaluating these therapeutic interventions and research is demonstrating that they are not only safe but effective as well.

 The dying experience is unique for each individual.
 For many individuals, death is not an end to life.
 It is simply a passage to another dimension, sometimes called heaven, the spiritual world, another plane of existence, or nirvana.
 As knowledge of issues involved in death and dying increases and positive attitudes are promoted, the spiritual care and support for people who are dying will improve.
-This course provides spiritual, psychological, social, and cultural healing strategies that can assist health care providers in the spiritual care of the dying.
+There are many spiritual, psychological, social, and cultural healing strategies that can assist health care providers in the compassionate spiritual care of the dying.

 Aging presents unique challenges to an individual’s spiritual growth, development, and expression.
-This course examines the process of spiritual development in the aging individual, including the relationship between loss, hope, love, sexuality, religion, health, and spirituality, the roles of spirituality and religion in helping the aging adult cope with personal difficulties, and the importance of cultural wisdom and spiritual elders.
+The relationships between loss, hope, love, sexuality, religion, and health can profoundly affect spirituality in the older adult.
+In addition, spirituality and religion help the aging adult cope with personal difficulties, stress, surgery, and chronic diseases.
+Finally, the development of spirituality in the aging adult incorporates the cultural wisdom and spiritual wisdom of elders.

-The goal of this course is to provide an overview of the characteristics of spirituality, the connection between spirituality and healing, and the essential elements of spirituality.
+The outcome of this course is for the learner to describe the characteristics of spirituality, the connection between spirituality and healing, and the essential elements of spirituality.

 Certificate Objectives - Upon completion you will be able to do the following: